djhunt-ibm/agentic-ai-client-bootcamp/usecases/ask-hr/assets/hands-on-lab-askhr.md

 <img width="1000" alt="image" src="hands-on-lab-assets/image18.png">

-53. Enter the description of this skill, "To get time off balance data" Then click on "Add skill".
+53. Enter the description of this skill, "To get time off balance data".
+Then, click on "Add skill".

 <img width="1000" alt="image" src="hands-on-lab-assets/image19.png">

-54. Similarly add all the imported skills with following descriptions as follows.
-Get User Profile : to get complete profile data of user.
-Request Time Off : to request time off, apply for leaves Update Address : To update user address Update Title : To update user Title
+54. Similarly, add all the imported skills with the following descriptions.
+Get User Profile: to get complete profile data of user.
+Request Time Off: to request time off, apply for leaves.
+Update Address: To update user address.
+Update Title: To update user Title

-55. Now click on your profile icon in top right and select "settings"
+55. Now, click on your profile icon in the top right and select "Settings".

 <img width="1000" alt="image" src="hands-on-lab-assets/image20.png">